nasa/openmct/docs/src/guide/index.md

 ```

 * __Framework__ : This tier is responsible for wiring together the set of
-configured components (called bundles) together to instantiate the running
+configured components (called _bundles_) together to instantiate the running
 application.
 It is responsible for mediating between AngularJS (in particular,
-its dependency injection mechanism) and RequireJS (to load scripts at run­time.)
+its dependency injection mechanism) and RequireJS (to load scripts at run-time.)
 It additionally interprets bundle definitions (see explanation below, as well as
 further detail in the Framework chapter.)
 At this tier, we are at our most
-general: We know only that we are a plugin­based application.
+general: We know only that we are a plugin-based application.
 * __Platform__: Components in the Platform tier describe both the general user
-interface and corresponding developer­facing interfaces of Open MCT Web.
+interface and corresponding developer-facing interfaces of Open MCT Web.
 This
 tier provides the general infrastructure for applications.
 It is less general
 than the framework tier, insofar as this tier introduces a specific user
 interface paradigm, but it is still non-specific as to what useful features
 will be provided.
 Although they can be removed or replaced easily, bundles
 provided by the Platform tier generally should not be thought of as optional.
 * __Application__: The application tier consists of components which utilize the
 infrastructure provided by the Platform to provide functionality which will (or
 could) be useful to specific applications built using Open MCT Web.
 These
-include adapters to specific persistence back­ends (such as ElasticSearch or
+include adapters to specific persistence back-ends (such as ElasticSearch or
-CouchDB) as well as bundles which describe more user­facing features (such as
+CouchDB) as well as bundles which describe more user-facing features (such as
-Plot views for visualizing time series data, or Layout objects for
+_Plot_ views for visualizing time series data, or _Layout_ objects for
-display­building.)
+display-building.)
 Bundles from this tier can be added or removed without
 compromising basic application functionality, with the caveat that at least one
 persistence adapter needs to be present.
 * __Plugins__: Conceptually, this tier is not so different from the application
-tier; it consists of bundles describing new features, back­end adapters, that
+tier; it consists of bundles describing new features, back-end adapters, that
 are specific to the application being built on Open MCT Web.
 It is described as
 a separate tier here because it has one important distinction from the
 application tier: It consists of bundles that are not included with the platform
 (either authored anew for the specific application, or obtained from elsewhere.)

-Note that bundles in any tier can go off and consult back­end services.
+Note that bundles in any tier can go off and consult back-end services.
 In
 practice, this responsibility is handled at the Application and/or Plugin tiers;
-Open MCT Web is built to be server­agnostic, so any back­end is considered an
+Open MCT Web is built to be server-agnostic, so any back-end is considered an
-application­specific detail.
+application-specific detail.

 ## Platform Overview

 The "tiered" architecture described in the preceding text describes a way of
 thinking of and categorizing software components of a Open MCT Web application,
-as well as the framework layer’s role in mediating between these components.
+as well as the framework layer's role in mediating between these components.
 Once the framework layer has wired these software components together, however,
-the application’s logical architecture emerges.
+the application's logical architecture emerges.

 An overview of the logical architecture of the platform is given in the [Platform Architecture](../architecture/Platform.md#PlatformArchitecture)
 section of the Platform guide

 ### Web Services

-As mentioned in the Introduction, Open MCT Web is a platform single­page
+As mentioned in the Introduction, Open MCT Web is a platform single-page
 applications which runs entirely in the browser.
 Most applications will want to
-additionally interact with server­side resources, to (for example) read
+additionally interact with server-side resources, to (for example) read
-telemetry data or store user­created objects.
+telemetry data or store user-created objects.
 This interaction is handled by
 individual bundles using APIs which are supported in browser (such as
-`XMLHttpRequest`​, typically wrapped by Angular’s '`$http​`.)
+`XMLHttpRequest`, typically wrapped by Angular's `$http`.)

 ```nomnoml
 #direction: right